 - Three Uniques: What 3 factors, when combined, make your company unique from your competition?

-- Proven Process: A condensed description and/or graphic representation of the journey you will take a prospect on if they become a customer
+- Proven Process: A condensed one page graphic representation of the journey you will take a prospect on if they become a customer.

 - Promise, Guarantee, or Commitment: Is there a fear that prospects have about signing on the dotted line?
-If you offered a promise, guarantee or commitment that addressed that fear, would you win more clients?
+Or if you offered a promise, guarantee or commitment that addressed that fear, would you win more clients?

 Avoid Being Distracted